Low Memorial Library: Ambulatory

 The ambulatory is an octagonal hallway around the rotunda consisting of alternating long and short passages; the long passages correspond to the cardinal directions while the shorter passages correspond to the intercardinal directions.
 The floor has alternating marble squares and circles that are laid in hues of red, yellow, and black-and-white.
 At the floor's center is a bronze bas-relief of the university's seal.

 The walls of the long passages have Doric-style limestone pilasters and orange plaster panels, bordered by leaf motifs and band course like those in the vestibule.
 There are also oak panels that correspond to the rotunda's former bookcases.
 The south hallway contains a pair of green, double-height, Connemara marble columns that screen it from the entrance vestibule.
 The columns, each of which weighs 25 ST, were quarried from the largest blocks of Connemara marble available when the library was built.
 The ceiling of the south hallway is divided into five coffers and a bronze lamp hangs from the outermost coffer on either side.
 The west, north, and east hallways have similar ceilings but are illuminated by three bronze lanterns.
 The north hall has a balcony while the south and east halls have gates to the rotunda.

 Offices and additional libraries surrounded the ambulatory.
 At the center of the outer walls of the west, north, and east hallways are double wooden doors that lead to offices.
 Formerly, these doorways led to catalogue and specialized libraries.
 The doors on the east hall led to the Avery Architectural Library while the north hall's doors led to the law library.
 The Avery Architectural Library's ceiling beams bore inscriptions of architects' names.
-The west hall's doors led to the administrative offices, and the west wing had contained the periodical, catalogue, and delivery rooms.
+The west hall's doors led to the administrative offices, and the west wing contained the periodical, catalogue, and delivery rooms.
 The periodical room measured 61 by 37 ft and had a two-story-high ceiling.
 There was also an exhibition room measuring 39 by 54 ft.

 Decoration in the short passages is simple: The unornamented walls are made of plaster and have arched, recessed doorways flanked by simple pilasters.
 The halls have arched ceilings and are illuminated by bronze lamps on marble pedestals, below which are lions' heads and above which are glass globes.
 Staircases rise to the upper levels, which are adjacent to each of the short sections of the ambulatory.